Data Stability in Clustering: A Closer Look: Additive stability

 We note that in the definition above, we require all pairwise distances between points to be at most $1$.
 Otherwise, resilience to additive perturbations would be a very weak notion, as the distances in most instances could be scaled as to be resilient to arbitrary additive perturbations.

-One possible hope is that our hardness results might only apply to the multiplicative case, and that we might be able to get polynomial time clustering algorithms for instances resilient to arbitrarily small additive perturbations.
+Especially in light of positive results for other additive stability notions~\cite{AckermanB09,Ben-David06}, one possible hope is that our hardness results might only apply to the multiplicative case, and that we might be able to get polynomial time clustering algorithms for instances resilient to arbitrarily small additive perturbations.
 We show that this is unfortunately not the case -- we introduce notions of additive stability, similar to Definitions~\ref{def:centerstable} and~\ref{def:minsumstable}, and for the $k$-median and min-sum objectives, we show correspondences between multiplicative and additive stability.

-\subsection{The $k$-Median Objective}
+\subsection{The $k$-median objective}

 Analogously to Definition~\ref{def:centerstable}, we can define a notion of additive $\beta$-center stability.